-- Fines, Fees, & Assessments includes the 0.06% tax for all business operating within city limits. - Grants includes federal and state grant proceeds to assist in the operations and capital expenses associated with providing transit services. - Capital Outlay includes expansion of the Operations Center and other capacity improvements. - County Contracts Departments established to better track and present the cost of services provided by City of Sandy but paid for by Clackamas County.
+- Fines, Fees, & Assessments includes the 0.06% tax for all business operating within city limits. - Grants includes federal and state grant proceeds to assist in the operations and capital expenses associated with providing transit services. - The increase in FTE reflects two additional employees, expected to be hired in the second year of the biennium. - Capital Outlay includes expansion of the Operations Center and other capacity improvements. - County Contracts Departments established to better track and present the cost of services provided by City of Sandy but paid for by Clackamas County.